A downloadable collection for Windows and Linux

 21 issues of UpTime, a separate magazine that Loadstar gained the rights to!

-Plus: Brain Stuff, Compleat Bible, Compleat Programmer, Crosswords, Flags & Anthems, Knees' PUD, Loadstar Gourmet, Marquis on MIDI, Maurice Jones' card games, SID Music, ProseQuest, Roger Unwrapped, Serious Stuff, SongSmith and the art of Walt Harned!
+Plus: Brain Stuff, Compleat Bible, Compleat Programmer, Crosswords, Flags & Anthems, Knees' PUD, Loadstar Gourmet, Maurice Jones' card games, SID Music, ProseQuest, Roger Unwrapped, Serious Stuff, SongSmith and the art of Walt Harned!
+And some extra MP3s from Dave Marquis and Knees Calhoon (in the full download).

 PIPE'S PEAK